 By the time I moved to San Francisco I was tired of kitchen hours, cramped quarters and small paychecks.
 After completing a short wine program at The CIA in Napa, I started a little company called Mariposa Kitchen and began working as a private chef and caterer.
 I also started teaching cooking classes in my home.
 Two years later, I realized that I was ready to move on to a bigger, better space and a new business name.
 So, Mariposa Kitchen became The City Kitchen, with a full website, video food blog, recipe index and beautiful venues for cooking classes and private events.

-Meghan and I began working together in the spring of 2102 and she has been an extremely valuable addition to The City Kitchen.
+Meghan and I began working together in the spring of 2012 and she has been an extremely valuable addition to The City Kitchen.
 I’m not sure where I would be without her.
-Chris came on board in the summer of 2103.
-His wicked sense of humor and impressive cooking skills are greatly appreciated.

 My mother and grandmother are both excellent cooks and after watching them gracefully concoct many delicious meals, I knew at an early age that I wanted to learn how to do that too.
 The kitchen is my happy place.
 It’s where I go to do my best thinking, and where I am my most creative.
 I was also lucky to have a multinational upbringing that afforded me many rich cultural and culinary experiences living and traveling around the world.
 Many of my favorite memories are food memories: eating, preparing, discovering.